 There are actually very few drawbacks to this flooring option, however, this doesn’t mean it’s perfect or completely foolproof for every home design project.

--Comparable to solid hardwood in terms of cost, engineered are still considerably more expensive than other flooring options like carpet, laminate, and tile.
+-Comparable to solid hardwood in terms of cost, engineered wood floors are still considerably more expensive than other flooring options like carpet, laminate, and tile.
 That said, the biggest concern to avoid is makeshift or secondary engineered products or manufacturers.